Definition of Insolvency.

 - The floating charge holder’s debt

 This option does nothing for unsecured creditors and it cannot be used if the floating charge occurred after September 2003.
-As such, there are fewer and fewer of these appointments.
+As such, there are hardly any of these nowadays.

 Liquidate or ‘wind up’ your company